5 Strategies for Creative Problem Solving

 1. Create a Brain Dump

 Make a list.
-All the time, the ideas.
+All the time, all the ideas.
 I often get frustrated that I don’t have enough time to do all the creative projects that pop into my my head.
 You can do it everything you imagine and decide is worth doing.
 You just can’t do it all at once!!
 Some ideas are ready to go as soon as they pop into your head.
 Others have to marinate.
 Others still, have to be abandoned for one reason or another.
 I’m a compulsive maker.
 I crave creating.
 It makes me happier.
 It bothers me when I have to delay art projects sometimes.
 The reality is, I’m a lot of things to a lot of people.
 Sometimes waiting is the right call.
 I can’t wait to catch up with all my ideas.
 When you use a brain dump you create space to come back to old ideas and you don’t have to obsess over them, because they’re safe and waiting for you in this list.
 It also gives you a bank of ideas to refer to when you’re stuck in a new idea.
 Something you wrote down previously might spark a connection to this fresh concept and get the ball rolling again.

 A good artist has less time than ideas.